United Nations Emergency Force II: History

 The mandate of UNEF II was to supervise the implementation of United Nations Security Council Resolution 340 which demanded that an immediate and complete ceasefire between Egyptian and Israeli forces be observed and that the parties return to the positions they had occupied at 1650 hours GMT on 22 October 1973.
-The Force would use its best efforts to prevent a recurrence of the fighting, and in the fulfillment of its tasks it would have the cooperation of the military observers of the United Nations Truce Supervision Organization (UNTSO).
+The UN Force was tasked to use its best efforts to prevent a recurrence of the fighting, and in the fulfillment of its mandate would have the cooperation of the military observers of the United Nations Truce Supervision Organization (UNTSO).
 UNEF II was also to cooperate with the International Committee of the Red Cross (ICRC) in its humanitarian endeavours in the area.

 The mandate of UNEF II, which was originally approved for six months, until 24 April 1974, was subsequently renewed eight times.
 Each time, as the date of expiry of the mandate approached, the Secretary-General submitted a report to the United Nations Security Council on the activities of the Force during the period of the mandate.
 In each of those reports, the Secretary-General expressed the view that the continued presence of UNEF II in the area was essential, and he recommended, after consultations with the parties, that its mandate be extended for a further period.
 In each case, the Council took note of the Secretary-General's report and decided to extend the mandate of the Force accordingly.
-In October 1978, the mandate of UNEF II was extended a last time for nine months, until 24 July 1979.
+In October 1978, the mandate of UNEF II was extended a final time for nine months, until 24 July 1979.

 The area of operation of the UNEF II was at Suez Canal sector and later the Sinai Peninsula, with the headquarters located at Cairo (October 1973 to August 1974) and Ismaïlia (August 1974 – July 1979).
 The deployment of forces as of July 1979 was as follows: